arpa2/libarpa2service/doc/design/a2idacl-intro.md

     john+doe@example.com

-Example of the core form "dev@example.com" extended with group members "mike" and "tim" by using two extra segments:
+Example of the core form "dev@example.com" extended with group members "mike" and "jane" by using two optional segments:

-    dev+mike+tim@example.com
+    dev+mike+jane@example.com

 ### Signature and flags segment

-Apart from the optional segments a localpart can be extended with a /sigflags/ segment.
-The existence of flags requires presence of a signature but not the other way around.
-Flags indicate which data is signed and included in the signature.
+Apart from the optional segments a localpart can be extended with a *sigflags* segment.
+The presence of flags require presence of a signature but the presence of a signature does not require flags.
+Flags indicate which data is included in the signature.

-Both flags and a signature are combined into the sigflags segment.
-The sigflags segment is optional but if present must appear as the last segment in the localpart.
+Both flags and a signature are combined into the *sigflags segment*.
+This segment is optional but if present must appear as the last segment in the localpart.
 The signature and flags are encoded in Base32.
-The sigflags segment must end with a '+' character.
+The sigflags segment must end with a *+* character.
 [SIGFLAGS] specifies the exact details of the structure of this segment.

 An example A2ID extended with an optional segment and a sigflags segment: